yizhang-nv/torch-dynamo-demo/README.md

 # Replace Pattern Issues

-This folder contains several minimum reproduce code to demonstrate the obstacle we've encontered when using `replace_pattern` to do the high level graph rewriting.
+This folder contains several minimum reproduce codes to demonstrate the obstacle we've encountered when using `replace_pattern` to do the high-level graph rewriting.

 ## Replace Module

-We've found that for either pytorch built-in module and custom module, we cannot easily match and rewrite them.
+We've found that for either pytorch built-in module or the custom module, we cannot easily match and rewrite them.
 This is crucial since we sometimes want to fuse multiple modules into one custom op, and it would be nice if `replace_pattern` could support it.

 ### Built-in Module

-For built-in module, it seems that we cannot directly match it.
+For the built-in module, it seems that we cannot directly match it.
 Example code: [replace_builtin_module.py](https://github.com/yizhang-nv/torch-dynamo-demo/blob/main/replace_builtin_module.py?ref_type=heads).

 Ref: https://discuss.pytorch.org/t/torch-fx-replace-modules/116315, https://discuss.pytorch.org/t/replace-pattern-for-nn-modules/123399